Morris Hills High School: Cross country / track and field

 Perhaps the most successful athletics program at Morris Hills is its men's cross country and track and field teams, both of which have been very successful in the state, under head cross country coach Sean Robinson, who took the position in 2002.
 Robinson took the head indoor track and field coaching position in 2006.
 In that year, the Scarlet Knights won every major championship they entered (conference, county, state group and state group relay), the first time that had happened in county history.
 The Scarlet Knights repeated the feat in 2008, 2009 and 2011.

 Robinson was coach during Morris Hills' county track and field championship victory in 2006, the first time the Scarlet Knights had won since 1977.

 Since becoming head coach, Robinson has led the Scarlet Knights to six NJSIAA state championships, 11 NJSIAA Sectional Championships, two NJSIAA State Relay Championships, nine Conference Championships, and seven county titles.
 He also has two State Coach of the Year, 1 NFHS State Coach of the Year Honor, five Area Coach of the Year Honors, and seven Excellence in Coaching Awards under his belt.
 He was inducted into the NJSCA Hall of Fame in March 2015.

 Morris Hills has also had over 34 All-American honors distributed to its XC/TF athletes since 1999, largely with the success of the school's 4 x mile relay, 4 x 800 relay and shuttle hurdle relay teams.
 At the 2009 Nike National Outdoor Track Championship the Morris Hills 4x800 won the race to secure the title of national champions after having the US#2 All-Time Performance of 7:31.60 (breaking the national record) at the Penn Relays.
 Keith Lindsley, the 2007 NJSIAA Athletic Assistant Coach of the Year, is the current sprint/hurdles coach.
 Morris Hills was selected to participate in the inaugural Nike Team National Cross Country Championship in 2005, where they finished 13th.

 The following is a list of championship titles in Morris Hills cross country/track and field history.

 Marching band

 In 1998, the Morris Hills High School Marching Band, under Director Michael Sopko, was recruited to film an MTV Commercial for the MTV Video Music Awards.
 The marching band was chosen after being spotted by MTV associates during their annual competition at Giants Stadium.
 In the commercial, the marching band played clips from nominated songs and ended in a human formation of the MTV symbol.
 The commercial was aired several times daily leading up to the awards ceremony.

 The band was named the 2010 USSBA Group 2 Open New Jersey State Champions.

-In 2016, Band Director Michael Sopko retired from his position as the band's leader.
+In 2016, Michael Sopko retired from his position as the band's leader.
 Richard Hartsuiker, a former Roxbury music teacher, replaced Sopko and continued Morris Hills' musical traditions, by directing the Marching Band, directing the Concert/Jazz Bands, and assisting with the Spring Musical.